 Thanks to sensors and a mobile connection, each housing will send data describing driving behaviors based on four criteria: attention, anticipation, caution and adaptability.

 The Group relies on this experiment to learn how to use new driving indicators and to assess their impact on claims.
-Our customers-testers’ recruitment has begun by mid-2017.
-At the end of 2017, 6 500 participants had already connected their casing.

 These contents may also be of interest to you